pemsac/ANN_Software/README.md

 #Sigmoid-Softmax Feed-forward Artificial Neural Network
+#for heartbeats classification

 ##Carlos III University of Madrid.
 ##
 ##Master's Final Thesis: Heart-beats classifier based on ANN
 ##
-##Software implementation in C++ for x86 platforms
+##ANN Test App implemented in C++ for x86 platforms
 ##
 ##Author: Pedro Marcos Solórzano
 ##Tutor: Luis Mengibar Pozo

-This software has a configurable Feed-forward Artificial Neural Network with Sigmoid activation & Softmax output functions designed to classify.
+This software is a configurable Feed-forward Artificial Neural Network (ANN) with Sigmoid activation & Softmax output functions.
+It's designed to performance classification tasks, such as classification of heatbeats (that's its main application)

-This ANN has a gradient descent back-propagation training algorithm based on cross entropy error, with automatic learning rate and momentum adaption.
+The ANN go with a gradient descent back-propagation training algorithm, based on cross entropy error and auto-adaptive learning rates and momentums.

-The main code creates, trains, validates and tests some examples of customized ANN.
+The main code creates, trains, validates and tests some examples of customized ANNs.